Dhoondte Reh Jaaoge

-Dhoondte Reh Jaoge (You Will Keep on Searching) is a 2009 Indian comedy film directed by Umesh Shukla and produced by UTV Motion Pictures.
+Dhoondte Reh Jaoge (You Will Keep on Searching) is a 2009 Indian spoof comedy film directed by Umesh Shukla and produced by UTV Motion Pictures.
 The film stars Kunal Khemu, Paresh Rawal, Sonu Sood, Soha Ali Khan, Dilip Joshi and Johnny Lever.
 It was released on 6 March 2009 in India, and 20 March 2009, in the United States.
 The film is directed by Umesh Shukla and produced by Ronnie Screwvala.
 The music was composed by duo Sajid–Wajid.